-The 6-foot-8 Mbakwe, whose name has been mentioned in NBA draft discussions, said Saturday that he is leaning toward returning to the Gophers next season but has not made a decision.
+Mbakwe, whose name has been mentioned in NBA draft discussions, has not confirmed that he will return for the 2012-13 season.
+He said Saturday that he is leaning toward returning.

-Mbakwe was automatically eligible for a medical hardship waiver because he played in fewer than 30 percent of the Gophers’ games in 2011-12, among other criteria.
+Mbakwe was automatically eligible for a medical hardship waiver (commonly known as a medical redshirt) because he played in fewer than 30 percent of the Gophers' games in 2011-12, among other criteria.

-“The NCAA made the right decision,” Gophers head coach Tubby Smith said in a release Friday.
-“Trevor has done everything we have asked of him for three years now, and he deserves the right to compete for a sixth season.”
+“The NCAA made the right decision,” Gophers head coach Tubby Smith said in a release.
+“Trevor has done everything we have asked of him for three years now and he deserves the right to compete for a sixth season.”

 Mbakwe led the Gophers in scoring and rebounding each of the last two seasons.

-If he returns, Minnesota will have 14 scholarship players for 2012-13, one more than the maximum number allowed by the NCAA.
-If that number holds when the season rolls around, the team would likely need to cut a scholarship player.
+If Mbakwe returns, Minnesota will have 14 scholarship players for 2012-13, one more than the maximum number allowed by the NCAA.
+If that number holds when the season rolls around, the team would likely need to remove one of those 14 scholarships.

-However, Smith said Saturday that the Gophers are hoping the NCAA can help the team offer an extra scholarship for Mbakwe.
+However, Smith said Saturday that the Gophers are hoping the NCAA can also help the team with an extra scholarship for Mbakwe.